Spring is the ideal time to clean your outdoor rug to make sure it's looking as good as new in your outdoor living set-up.

 Once the surface dirt is removed you can get to work on some of the more stubborn stains.
 As it's outdoors on your patio, this could be anything from ketchup and red wine stains from your recent backyard party, bird poo, mold and algae or simply ground-in dirt from the yard.
 I've discovered most of the above on my outdoor rug at one time or another!

 'Treat any visible stains with a gentle, non-abrasive sponge and a mild detergent diluted in water,' says Michael Golubev, a cleaning expert at Mold Busters.
 'Be sure to test the cleaning solution on a small, inconspicuous area of the rug first to ensure it doesn't cause discoloration.'
 Go for a corner of the rug or an area on the reverse and try the product there first.
+The same rules apply when cleaning a patio umbrella too.

 'For tougher stains, a mixture of baking soda and water can be effective,' says Eric Lee, co-founder of property experts REI Insiders.
 'The baking soda should be mixed with water until it forms a paste.
 This paste can then be applied to the stain and left to sit for a few minutes.
 After that, the paste can be removed with a soft brush.'
 Cleaning with baking soda can be incredibly effective, so keep this in mind for other cleaning tasks around your home, too.